Enforcement and Compliance, International Trade Administration, Department of Commerce.

-These anti-circumvention inquiries cover CORE completed in South Africa from HRS or CRS substrate input manufactured in China and subsequently exported from South Africa to the United States.
+These anti-circumvention inquiries cover CORE completed in Guatemala from HRS or CRS substrate input manufactured in China and subsequently exported from Guatemala to the United States.

 Commerce is conducting these anti-circumvention inquiries in accordance with section 781(b) of the Act and 19 CFR 351.225(h).
 For a full description of the methodology underlying Commerce's preliminary determination, see the Preliminary Decision Memorandum.

-As detailed in the Preliminary Decision Memorandum, we preliminarily determine that CORE produced in South Africa and exported to the United States is not being completed from Chinese-origin HRS or CRS substrate at present, or at any point recent enough to support the concerns which served as the basis for the initiation of these inquiries, and thus, action is not appropriate to address circumvention of the China CORE Orders at this time.
+As detailed in the Preliminary Decision Memorandum, we preliminarily determine that Ternium Internacional Guatemala S.A. is neither producing CORE from Chinese substrate in Guatemala nor exporting CORE incorporating Chinese substrate to the United States at present, or at any point recent enough to support the concerns which served as the basis for the initiation of these inquiries, and thus action is not appropriate to address circumvention of the China CORE Orders, at this time.
 Accordingly, Commerce is making a preliminary negative finding of circumvention of the China CORE Orders.